Floer homology and non-fibered knot detection: Detection results for Khovanov homology

 \begin{proof} Suppose that $\Khr(K)$ is thin.
 Then the fact that Dowlin's spectral sequence respects the $\delta$-grading up to an overall shift, together with the symmetry \cite{osz-knot} implies that $\hfkhat(K)$ is also thin.
 Recall that the graded Euler characteristics of reduced Khovanov homology and knot Floer homology recover the Jones and Alexander polynomials, respectively \cite{khovanov-patterns, osz-knot}:

 Supposing that $\Khr(K)$ and $\hfkhat(K)$ are supported in $\delta$-gradings $\delta_1$ and $\delta_2$, respectively, it follows that

 and thus as claimed. \end{proof}

 The next result pertains to the geography of knot Floer homology.
 For this result, recall that for any knot $K\subset S^3$, there are two differentials on knot Floer homology, where $\xi^i$ and $ \omega^i$ are, respectively, sums of maps of the form Indeed, given a doubly-pointed Heegaard diagram for the knot $K\subset S^3$, the differential $\partial$ in the Heegaard Floer complex is a sum $\partial = d_0 + d_1,$ where $d_0$ counts those disks that avoid the basepoint $z$, and $d_1$ counts the rest.
 Then and $\xi$ is the differential on this homology induced by $d_1$.
 The map $\omega$ is defined in the same way but with the roles of $z$ and $w$ swapped.
-It follows from the definition that the homology with respect to either differential recovers the Heegaard Floer homology of $S^3$, Furthermore, the components $\xi^1$ and $\omega^1$ commute.
+It follows from the definition that the homology with respect to either differential recovers the Heegaard Floer homology of $S^3$, Furthermore, the components $\xi^1$ and $\omega^1$ anticommute.
+(This follows from Ozsv{\'a}th--Szab{\'o}'s original construction of $\mathit{CFK}^\infty(K)$ in \cite{osz-knot}; it is also stated explicitly in \cite[Equation~(3.7)]{bls} where our $\xi^1$ and $\omega^1$ correspond to their $\Psi^p$ and $\Omega^p$.)

 When $\hfkhat(K)$ is thin, we have that $\xi = \xi^1$ and $\omega = \omega^1$ according to the grading shifts in \eqref{eqn:grading-shift-1} and \eqref{eqn:grading-shift-2}.
 In particular, Moreover, in this case, the two homology groups in \eqref{eqn:hom} are supported in Alexander gradings $\tau(K)$ and $-\tau(K)$, respectively, where $\tau(K)$ is the Ozsv{\'a}th--Szab{\'o} tau invariant \cite{osz-tau}.
 With this background in place, we may now prove the following: